Plan on staying with us for 1.5-2 hours from the start of your showtime.

 The Man from Beyond is atmospheric and offers surprises and suspense, but no horror or gore.

-We take your safety seriously.
-If you experience an emergency, you will be able to leave easily.
+No. We never lock our doors.
+If you experience an emergency, you will be able to exit easily.

 You will search and discover and interpret and investigate and connect.
 You will not do math.